SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   of developing vpc module, but for practice you need to know.

 ### Session-32
-- Till now we used "Allow-all" method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop Documentation only.
+- Till now we used Allow-all method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop Documentation only.
 - We have developed our own customized module for creating VPC right ?
 In this session also we are going to develop our own customized module for SG.
-Refer "Roboshop-aws-sg-module" in VS.
+Refer Roboshop-aws-sg-module in VS.
-- We have created Security groups & Security group rules for all the components according to the Roboshop Documentation.
+- We created SG's & SG rules for all components according to the Roboshop Documentation.
-- Why we created separate folders for every resources in "Roboshop-terraform" ?
+- Why we created separate folders for every resources in Roboshop-terraform ?
 Refresh time
 - Since they are in separate folders, consider they are like different projects.
-- Go through the folders 01-vpc, 02-sg, 03-vpn, 04-ec2 code in "Roboshop-terraform" folder in VS.
+- Go through 01-vpc, 02-sg, 03-vpn, 04-ec2 code in Roboshop-terraform in VS.
 - What is the main input required to create a SG ?
 VPC_ID
 - For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc. How do you get the information of resource which is in another team, project, folder ?
 SSM Parameter store
 - What is SSM Parameter store in "AWS systems manager" ?
 Configuration storage.
 - What does Configuration storage (or) Central storage do ?
-- What is the Naming convention while storing the Configuration (or) Key-Value pair in SSM ?
+- What is the Naming convention while storing Configuration (or) Key-Value pair in SSM ?
 - Generally Naming format will be in linux structure like "/roboshop/dev/vpc_id"
-- As we know Data-sources is used to query the data dynamically from the providers and also from the existing resources right ?
+- As we know Data-sources is used to query the data dynamically from the providers & also from the existing resources right ?
 But to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data source, but we used data source only to query the default vpc_id, but to take the created vpc_id, again data-source is not an option, because we need to give vpc_id as input.